She's the Man

 She's the Man is a 2006 American romantic comedy teen sports film directed by Andy Fickman and starring Amanda Bynes, Channing Tatum, Laura Ramsey, Vinnie Jones, and David Cross.
 Inspired by William Shakespeare's play Twelfth Night, the film centers on teenager Viola Hastings, who enters her brother's new boarding school, Illyria Prep, in his place and pretends to be a boy in order to play on the boys' soccer team.

-The film was a moderate commercial success, grossing $57.2 million against a budget of $20–25 million.
-The film received mixed reviews from critics, but Bynes' performance was praised.
+She's the Man emerged as a moderate commercial success, grossing $57.2 million against a budget of $20–25 million.
+The film received mixed reviews from critics, but Bynes's performance was universally praised, and has developed a cult following.

 Plot

 Viola Hastings is a teen girl who plays for the girls soccer team at her high school, Cornwall Prep.
 Her dream is to play for the North Carolina Tar Heels.
 However, the team gets cut.
-Viola and her friends try to join the boys team, but the coach refuses.
-Viola’s boyfriend, Justin, supports the coaches decision, upsetting Viola, resulting in them breaking up.
+Viola and her friends try to join the boys' team, but the coach refuses.
+Viola's boyfriend, Justin, supports the coach's decision, upsetting Viola, and resulting in their breaking up.

 Meanwhile, her twin brother, Sebastian has to enroll in Illyria, an elite boarding school, as he was recently expelled from Cornwall for skipping classes, but he secretly goes to London with his fledgling band instead.
 Sebastian is also struggling with his relationship with his shallow girlfriend, Monique.

-Viola agrees to cover for Sebastian by telling each of their divorced parents that he is staying at the other’s house.
-Viola decides to pass herself off as Sebastian, hoping to join their boys' team and beat Cornwall to prove their coach and her cocky ex-boyfriend, Justin, wrong for suggesting cancellation of the ladies' soccer team.
+Viola agrees to cover for Sebastian by telling each of their divorced parents that he is staying at the other's house.
+Viola decides to pass herself off as Sebastian, hoping to join their boys' team and beat Cornwall to prove their coach and Justin, wrong for suggesting cancellation of the ladies' soccer team.
 With the help of her stylist friend, Paul, she is transformed into "Sebastian" and attends Illyria in his place.

 While moving in, she meets her roommate, Duke Orsino, Illyria's attractive soccer team captain.
 During tryouts, Viola fails to impress Coach Dinklage and is assigned to second string, much to her dismay.
 Her teammates, including Duke, initially dislike "Sebastian" as he's awkward and strange.
-However, with help from Paul once again, they begin to accept him into their social circle.
+However, after Paul stages an elaborate scene at the local pizzeria, they begin to accept him into their social circle.

 "Sebastian" then gets the popular and beautiful Olivia Lennox as his lab partner, which frustrates Duke, as he has feelings for her.
 "Sebastian" agrees to put in a good word for him if he trains him to be a better soccer player.
 Coach Dinklage eventually notices "Sebastian's" effort and improvement, promoting him to first string.

 At the Junior League carnival, where her mother has made her volunteer, Viola works a shift at the kissing booth and kisses Duke.
 Duke expresses to "Sebastian" that he might move on from Olivia as he is starting to like Viola now.
 She is delighted as she secretly feels the same way.